 Our Year 7 and 8 students travel by bus to Kaipara College to participate in Technology (Hard and Soft Materials, Cooking and Digital Technologies).
 They must wear closed-in shoes, long pants, and a Waioneke School Travel Shirt.
 Tech is usually scheduled for Term 1,2 and 3.
 Tuesday and Thursday 9 am – 12 pm.
 It is compulsory.

 Please notify the school office before two o’clock if your child’s travel arrangements have changed from their normal routine.
-It is important that an adult contact us if there are any changes or provides a note for the bus book, which is located in the foyer.
+It is important that an adult contact us if there are any changes or provide a note for the bus book, which is located in the foyer.

 OTHER GENERAL INFORMATION